California ruling to give more workers benefits, experts say

-SAN FRANCISCO (AP) — In a big win for labor advocates, the California Supreme Court has limited businesses from classifying workers as independent contractors who can’t receive key employment protections.
+SAN FRANCISCO (AP) — In a big win for labor advocates, the California Supreme Court on Monday limited businesses from classifying workers as independent contractors who can’t receive key employment protections.

-Experts expect Monday’s ruling to expand the number of workers eligible for minimum wage, rest breaks and other benefits under a state wage standard.
+Experts expect the ruling to expand the number of workers eligible for minimum wage, rest breaks and other benefits under a state wage standard.

 The court unanimously adopted a broad definition for those who qualify as employees in a lawsuit that drivers brought against package delivery company Dynamex Operations West Inc.

-Attorneys involved in the case said the ruling will affect other workers listed as independent contractors, including ride-sharing drivers.
+Attorneys involved in the case said the ruling will affect other workers listed as independent contractors in the so-called sharing economy, including drivers in ride-hailing companies like Uber and Lyft.

 Most Read Business Stories